Global reinsurers see inflation, war driving higher rates | Headlines

 Reinsurers meet their insurance clients in Monte Carlo to hammer out contracts ahead of the key Jan.
 1 reinsurance renewal season.
 Rates could rise in the "mid-single digit" percent range, S&P analysts said last week, while a Moody's customer survey showed expectations for double-digit rate rises in U.S. property reinsurance.

 Rates could rise by 10% or more in some markets, Munich Re and Hannover Re executives also told media briefings on Sunday and Monday, given the strength of inflation.
+Swiss Re's Ojeisekhoba told a briefing that rate rises would likely be in a "wide range".
 "It's not an easy time," Hannover Re CEO Jean-Jacques Henchoz said.

 However, the changing environment also provides some opportunities for insurers and reinsurers.
-The Swiss Re Institute expects $33 billion to be generated in commercial premium volumes in the period from 2022 to 2026 as companies relocate their supply chains closer to their home countries.
+The Swiss Re Institute expects $33 billion to be generated in commercial premium volumes in the period from 2022 to 2026 - around 3.3% of 2021 global commercial premium - as companies relocate their supply chains closer to their home countries.

-Swiss Re also plans to further grow its natural catastrophe portfolio, where the market is forecast to grow to $48 billion from $35 billion in the next four years.
+Swiss Re also plans to further grow its natural catastrophe portfolio.
+This market will grow to $48 billion from $35 billion in the next four years, Swiss Re forecast earlier this year.
+(Editing by John Revill, Ed Osmond and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)